The Coolest Things to Do in Barcelona Now

 TOUR TO BOOK: On this Gaudí tour and local art workshop, you’ll visit several of the architect’s most important works as a professional art historian provides context and background.
 After, use his style as inspiration as you craft your own mosaics in his trencadís technique under the guidance of a local artisan.

 In this sexy seaside city, you’ll want to make sure you get some bird’s-eye views.
-Head to Azimuth, a swank rooftop bar at the new Almanac hotel in the Passeig de Gràcia district.
+Head to Azimuth, a swank rooftop bar at the Almanac hotel in the Passeig de Gràcia district.
 The Art Deco-inspired space features a panoramic terrace overlooking the Sagrada Família and Mount Tibidabo, an outdoor swimming pool, and a glass-enclosed cocktail lounge serving summer spritzes, sangrias, and Spanish small plates like homemade escalivada with goat cheese.
 On weekends, Barcelona’s beautiful set mingles on the red-and-white lounges and dances all night to DJs.

-With Michelin-starred chef Nandu Jubany at the helm, it’s no wonder why this Eixample restaurant is the district’s next hotspot.
+With Michelin-starred chef Nandu Jubany at the helm, it’s no wonder why this Eixample restaurant is a district hotspot.
 PUR—Catalan for “pure”—puts the focus on refined, locally-sourced plates, such as figs grilled with Iberian ham and grated mullet; Escala anchovies on stracciatella and candied almonds; grilled sea cucumber and pork belly; or cognac-fried lobster fried with onion from Figueres.
 The best part: the open-concept kitchen allows diners to watch the chefs in action.
 If you still have room left after the feast, make your way downstairs for a nightcap at the Impur cocktail bar.